wkantaros/triswap/README.md

 ## Additional thoughts

-While NFT LPing may be an interest to some defi hobbyests, I see a more likely future where NFT collections start natively on AMMs, removing the need for minting + order books entirely.
-This would allow for significanly more sustainable communities, where quantity and pricing would be determined entirely on market demand.
+While NFT LPing may be an interest to some defi hobbyists, I see a more likely future where NFT collections start natively on AMMs, removing the need for minting + order books entirely.
+This would create significanly more sustainable communities, where quantity and pricing are determined entirely on market demand.

-Examples have primarily taken the form of single-sided liquidity bonding curves, such as Uniswap's [Unisocks](https://unisocks.exchange/), Decent's [Crescendo](https://mirror.xyz/0xBAfb15bF152365bd344639b6eDe5Dec09d5Ba64E/vO6w0X-fRibvaPSrJU1UBdCnC_kNps6jOCK3kbWnyTk), and Glass's [Prism](https://glass.xyz/v/SVt0Ea518b5fG_FS4fxMZ0Kq8vwlVkdxl1JrVcLXhZw=)
+Current examples have primarily been single-sided liquidity bonding curves, such as Uniswap's [Unisocks](https://unisocks.exchange/), Decent's [Crescendo](https://mirror.xyz/0xBAfb15bF152365bd344639b6eDe5Dec09d5Ba64E/vO6w0X-fRibvaPSrJU1UBdCnC_kNps6jOCK3kbWnyTk), and Glass's [Prism](https://glass.xyz/v/SVt0Ea518b5fG_FS4fxMZ0Kq8vwlVkdxl1JrVcLXhZw=)

 ## Acknowledgements